European-Unified-ID/EUID-docs/api/v2/guides/operator-guide-aws-marketplace.md

 To subscribe and deploy EUID Operators on AWS, you must complete the following steps:

-1. Register your organization as a EUID Operator.
+1. Register your organization as an EUID Operator.
 2. Create an AWS account with an IAM role that has the [minimal privileges](#minimal-iam-role-privileges).

 #### Minimal IAM Role Privileges